scade-platform/swift-android-site/content/docs/getting-started/helloworld.md

 ![img](./../img/helloworld_android_newprojectgradleconfig1a.png)

 ### Build the project
-19. Buld the project now.
+19. Buld the project.
 When you run the build for the first time, it downloads all dependencies and compiles the source code.
 This could **take 2-3 minutes**.
 Subsequent build will be much faster

 20.